MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsMobilityPolicy.md

 ### -EncryptAppData

-When set to True users will be allowed to encrypt data on their mobile apps.
+When set to True (the default value) users will be allowed to encrypt data on their mobile apps.

 ```yaml
 Type: Boolean